 Legendary Australian shaper Greg Webber has shifted his focus to wave pools ever since he began surfing the wake made by a friend’s fishing trawler as he blasted by a shallow sandbank in the Clarence River in 2008.
 Legal battles and several re-designs later and he seems to be getting close to building his first surfable wave pool.
-The technology promises something similar to Kelly Slater and Wavegarden lagoons, except his design has hydrofoil-generated waves circling the central pier continuously.
+The technology promises something similar to Kelly Slater and Wavegarden pools, except his design has hydrofoil-generated waves circling the central pier continuously in the same direction.
 According to Greg, his hydrofoil design is superior because it creates a trough in the wave, which is how natural waves break.
-A Queensland project was mentioned in the media in 2014 but no news of late.
+The design also incorporates the wave energy recycling concept that creates beginner waves simultaneously.